Pushkarmondal/smart-phonebook/README.md

 # Smart Phonebook Backend

+> **TL;DR:** A smart contact management system that understands relationships between people and businesses.
+It lets you ask questions like "Show me carpenters my friends hired" and get relevant results by combining natural language processing (Gemini AI) with structured data from your contacts and their relationships.

 A modern, AI-powered phonebook backend that understands relationships between contacts and provides intelligent search capabilities.
 This application serves as a comprehensive contact management system with advanced features for personal and business use.

 ## ✨ Features